 - Quarter cup plus a tablespoon of Pumpkin Seeds*

 *Option here for unsweetened coconut flakes, chocolate chips, crushed almonds, walnuts, pecans, cashews or anything else you can think of.

 - Set oven to Bake at 350 degrees F, and grease a bread pan with coconut oil

 2. In a medium bowl, mash the bananas (leaving chunks if you’re into it).
 To the bananas, add the melted coconut oil, maple syrup, vanilla extract, apple cider vinegar, and end with the chia.
 Stir together and set aside.

 3. In a separate bowl place the flour, oats, baking soda, and baking powder.
 Stir these ingredients until combined.

 4. Add the banana mixture to the dry ingredients and stir until a uniform mixture.
 Add the cooked quinoa, and stir until combined.
 Fold in your pumpkin seeds until combined.

 5. Spoon the mixture into your greased pan, place in oven.
 Bake for 35-45 minutes.

 6. Let cool for 10 minutes, remove from pan, eat, and repeat.
 Will stay in an airtight container for up to 5 days.

-Article written by and all photos are copyright of jillyloveschia
+Vegan Chia-Quinoa Banana Bread article written by and all photos are copyright of jillyloveschia